1962

 Departure of the bus for the first Motortown Revue for 56 days.

-Artists on tour, along with the Supremes and the musicians: Smokey Robinson & the Miracles, Mary Wells, Marvin Gaye, the Marvelettes, Martha & the Vandellas, the Contours, comedian Bill Murray, and the Temptations as Mary Wells’ backup singer at the Apollo concerts only.
+Artists on tour, along with the Supremes and the musicians: Smokey Robinson & the Miracles, Mary Wells, Marvin Gaye, the Marvelettes, Martha & the Vandellas, the Contours, comedian Bill Murry, and the Temptations as Mary Wells’ backup singer at the Apollo concerts only.
 36 cities are scheduled with only 4 days without a show.
-Stevie Wonder was not on the tour according Curtis Woodson (photographer during the tour) but was added for the Apollo engagement.
+Stevie Wonder was not on the tour according Curtis Woodson (photographer during the tour) but was added for the Apollo engagement (December 7-16) and the last in Newark (December 17).

 Oct 26 - Nov 1